profread/AnimalMgt/README.md

 # AnimalMgt
 An Animal Management Quiz App
-Created for Animals Managers to keep tab on basic tips and Rubics in Flock management, built with java in Android Studio Still under building.
+Created for Animals Managers and stock keepers to keep tab on basic tips and Rubics in Herds management, built with java in Android Studio Still under building.